GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 Finally, the open image or all the images inside the open directory can be converted and saved in the same image format.
-In this case, the conversion parameters will be applied to all the images, but the selected preview type (obviously) won't influence the saved images, which are always results of the conversion discussed in the article.
+In this case, the conversion parameters will be applied to all the images, but the selected preview type (obviously) won't influence the saved images, which are always the results of the conversion discussed in the article.